E Interview preparation academy E Negotiating Your Salary E Should You Accept a Job Offer

 b) Candidate has the luxury of being selective

 If your circumstances allow you to be selective, then we recommend sticking with your initial plan and looking for an opportunity that fulfills all your essential criteria.
 If you are concerned the offer you have received is not a good fit, don’t be afraid to pass, even if this is a tough job market.
-Any red flags about the hiring manager, the culture, and the performance of the business should be considered carefully, as they can develop into major issues along the way.
+Any red flags about the hiring manager, the culture, or the performance of the business should be considered carefully, as they can develop into major issues along the way.

 Scenario 2 – The candidate has received a job offer and is waiting to hear from another employer.